South Carolina vs. Troy NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- South Carolina and its opponents have combined for 42.5 points -- this matchup's over/under -- just one time this year.
+- South Carolina and its opponents have scored at least 43.5 points -- this matchup's point total -- just one time this season.

-- Troy's games have gone over 42.5 points in just one opportunity this season.
+- Troy has combined with its opponents to score more than 43.5 points in one game this season.

-- Saturday's over/under is 6.1 points lower than the two team's combined 48.6 points per game average.
+- Saturday's total is 5.1 points lower than the two team's combined 48.6 points per game average.

-- The average total in Gamecocks games this season is 51.0, 8.5 points above Saturday's over/under of 42.5.
+- The average total in Gamecocks games this season is 51.0, 7.5 points above Saturday's total of 43.5.

-- The 42.5-point over/under for this game is 11.7 points below the 54.2 points per game average total in Trojans games this season.
+- In 2021, games involving the Trojans have averaged a total of 54.2 points, 10.7 more than the set total in this contest.

 South Carolina Stats and Trends

-- South Carolina is 1-0 against the spread and 2-0 overall in games when it records more than 15.5 points.
+- When South Carolina records more than 15.5 points, it is 1-0 against the spread and 2-0 overall.

-- When South Carolina totals over 243.5 yards, the team is 2-0 against the spread and 2-1 overall.
+- When South Carolina picks up more than 243.5 yards, the team is 2-0 against the spread and 2-1 overall.

-- This year, the Gamecocks have six turnovers, one fewer than the Trojans have takeaways (7).

 - Find the latest spread and moneyline odds for South Carolina at SISportsbook.